telepresenceio/telepresence/howtos/preview-urls.md

 import Alert from '@material-ui/lab/Alert';

-# Share Dev Environments with Preview URLs
+# Share dev environments with preview URLs

 Telepresence can generate sharable preview URLs, allowing you to work on a copy of your service locally and share that environment directly with a teammate for pair programming.
 While using preview URLs Telepresence will route only the requests coming from that preview URL to your local environment; requests to the ingress will be routed to your cluster as usual.